SB2318/Jyoti-A-Ray-of-Hope/README.md

 ## Overview

-This is a **non-profit mobile and backend platform** developed to support a JGEC student-led initiative that provides **free education** and **extra-curricular activities** for children, especially in rural and under-served areas.
+This will be a **non-profit mobile and backend platform** developed to support a JGEC student-led initiative that provides **free education** and **extra-curricular activities** for children, especially in rural and under-served areas.

 The system will help organizers:
 - Manage students and activities